NehalAfsar/NehalAfsar/README.md

-- 👋 Hi, I’m @NehalAfsar
+- 👋 Hi, I’m Nehal Afsar
 - 👀 I’m interested in coding
-- 🌱 I’m currently persuing BCA
+- 🌱 I’m a BCA Student
 - 💞️ I’m looking to collaborate on any project to learn something new and improve my skill.
 - 📫 How to reach me??
 - here is my mail id:- afsarnehal62@gmail.com